vddo/2dos-prj1/README.md

   - Stage changed files `git add <file 1> <file x>` or `git add .` (stage all files)
   - Commit changes `git commit -m "Some message"`
   - After doing that the first time you can stage and commit all files at the same time `git commit -am "Some message"`
+5. Push changes to the cloud `git push`

 ## Description